SCUMM: References and in-jokes

 In-joke references were a common feature of LucasArts adventure games.
 Developers used the name of their engine for comic effect in several games.

-Razor and the Scummettes, a punk band mentioned in Maniac Mansion, and the SCUMM bar in The Secret of Monkey Island are both named after the scripting language.
+Razor and the Scummettes, a punk band mentioned in Maniac Mansion, and the SCUMM bar in the Monkey Island series are both named after the scripting language.
 In Escape from Monkey Island, victim of a hostile takeover, the SCUMM bar becomes the Lua bar, a reference to the programming language which replaced the engine used for the prior games.
-SCUMM is also listed in the ingredients of grog, in the first opus of the Monkey Island saga.
+SCUMM is also listed in the ingredients of grog in The Secret of Monkey Island.